SMAPPNYU/pysmap/README.md

 note: if you use the [sample](#sample) method you can no longer use the 'parallel' argument to any dump methods, sample has to override the iterators for aech collection, essentially stripping us of the original iterators.

+note: all file dumps happen in append mode.
+This means that if the file you are trying to dump to already exists it will append data into this file.
+So we recommend dumping to new files when you run dumps.

 # dump_to_json

 abstract: